bavulapati/hello-v8/README.md

 # Simple project to interact with `V8` JavaScript Engine

-If you are curious about `NodeJS` internals or the `Chromium` browser internals,`V8` is a good place to start exploring.
+If you are curious about `NodeJS` internals or the `Chromium` browser internals,`V8` is a good place to start exploring. `libuv` is another interesting project to play around with.

 This simple project is a good playground to understand how `V8` empowers `NodeJS`, `Chromium`, etc.,

 There are two samples `hello and logger`.

 `hello` is classic `Hello World` example of interacting with `V8` and `logger` exposes a custom `function` that can be consumed from JavaScript.

+There are few samples for `libuv` too under the folder `libuv`

 This project is only tested on `MacOS`.